Bandwidth/bandwidth.github.io/messaging/methods/messages/getMessages.md

 ## Get Messages

-Note: This endpoint is in limited availability and is still in development.
-Changes should be expected.
+Note: Message Search is in limited availability.
+We will continue to make improvements so you may see changes.

 ### URL Encoding For Query Parameters